Lightning-AI/engineering-class/ep01-nbs-vs-projects/Ep01-ShowNotes.md

 <img src="Ep01-ShowNotes_figures/import.png"  width=800>

 Stay tuned for a future episode where we discuss this in more detail!
 Also, if you have any questions, please don't hesitate to reach out on [Slack](https://pytorch-lightning.slack.com/archives/C03GS6MTCCQ)!

+---

+## Questions or Suggestions?

+If you have questions or suggestions, please don't hesitate to reach out to William ([@_willfalcon](https://twitter.com/_willfalcon)) and Sebastian ([@rasbt](https://twitter.com/rasbt)) on Twitter or join our [Slack Channel](https://pytorch-lightning.slack.com/archives/C03GS6MTCCQ).
+For more episodes, also check out the [Lightning Bits: Engineering for Researchers](http://pytorchlightning.ai/edu/engineering-class).